Bhalobasa Bhalobasa (1985 film)

 Bhalobasa Bhalobasa (ভালবাসা ভালবাসা) is a 1985 Bengali romantic film directed by Tarun Majumdar.
-The film stars Tapas Paul and Debashree Roy.
+The film stars Tapas Paul and Debashree Roy. highest-grossing Indian Bengali films of 1985.

 Plot

 Keya is a college student who also goes for music classes in Kolkata.
-She stays in a girls' hostel whereas Keya's parents and cousin brother stay in Shimultala (Bihar).
+She stays in a girls' hostel whereas Keya's parents and cousin stay in Shimultala (Bihar).

 Arup is a small business man dealing in poultry and also helps poor people with free medicine and education.
-His mother was a noted singer who had recently passed away from cancer.
+His mother was a noted singer who had recently died from cancer.
 His father had left his mother for another rich woman when she was expecting Arup.

 Keya has a fight with Arup when he comes to her hostel to supply poultry.
-Later Keya discovers that Arup is also a gifted singer like his mother and both Keya and Arup fall in love with each other.
+Later Keya discovers that Arup is also a gifted singer like his mother and Keya and Arup fall in love with each other.
 Keya starts visiting Arup's house and helps him in his work.
 Arup is approached by Keya on behalf of the Gramophone Company for recording Rabindra sangeet but Arup does not agree for some unknown reason and instead throws out Keya from his house.
 Later, he repents for his mistake and starts singing.
 The couple eventually sorts their differences.

 When Keya goes to Shimultala on Durga Puja vacation, Arup follows Keya as per pre-plan.
 There, they come to know that Keya's father has already fixed up her marriage with an Engineer who is also the son of a rich Barrister from Patna.
 Arup by his good-nature tries to win the favors of Keya's parents and brother.
 However, Arup discovers the true identity of the Barrister and his son and at the behest of Keya's mother decides to leave the place without informing Keya.
 However, before leaving Shimultala he decides to sing his last song at the Bijoya Sammilani.
 Through the song he narrates the whole sad life of his mother, her lifelong struggle and how he was ill-treated by his father (the Barrister) when Arup had requested his father to come and meet his dying mother.
 After hearing the song, Arup's father realizes his biggest mistake of life and requests forgiveness from his son.

 Both the parents decide to get Keya and Arup married to each other and eventually the movie ends with a happy note.